citp/privacy-policy-historical/b/br/bro/broadbandchoices.co.uk.md

 ## The information we collect

-We may collect personal information about you which you give to us when you use our website, for example, to receive our email newsletter, when registering with BoradbandChoices.co.uk, when carrying out a broadband availability check and so on.
+We may collect personal information about you which you give to us when you use our website, for example, to receive our email newsletter, when registering with BroadbandChoices.co.uk, when carrying out a broadband availability check and so on.

 The provision of some services may also require us to store some personal details.
 We will periodically review your personal information to ensure that we do not keep it for longer than is necessary.